baojie/leansemanticweb/Syllabus.md

 * Cost of inference
 * Just-in-time knowledge
-* Rules
+* Practical rule modeling
 * Inference as graph operations
-* Inference using database
+* Inference using databases
-* Inference with full-text search engine
 * Inference using functional programming
 * Implementation: some Python